juv/kube-autorollout/README.md

 ## Security considerations

-- Store sensitive tokens in Kubernetes secrets rather than plain text in the Helm chart
+- Store sensitive tokens in Kubernetes secrets rather than plain text in the Helm chart values
 - Use least-privilege api tokens for registry authentication
 - Regularly rotate your api tokens